BBST 105: Foundations of Christian Thought (3 units)

 - Developed a clearer understanding of, and commitment to, the biblical worldview and the Word of God

-Conducted online over 3 weeks (January 2-17) in alignment with Biola University’s 2014 Interterm session.
+Conducted online over 3 weeks (May 27-June 13) in alignment with Biola University’s 2014 Summer session.
 Students will interact with the instructor and each other through interactive online discussions and other assignments.

 - Horner, David.
 Mind Your Faith: A Student’s Guide to Thinking and Living Well.
 Downers Grove, IL: IVP Academic, 2011.